luisalvarez246/infra-as-code-lab-exercises-lcay/Session_6_Terraform_Cloud_and_Pipelines/README.md

 ### Steps/Tasks for Goals 1 [Difficulty Rating: 8 (complex)]

 These steps will allow you to deploy your Terraform code using GitHub Actions.
-We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.
+We recommend continuing to make small commits of your changes to your repo at logical moments throughout the session.

 1. Again we should manually create the db secret in the AWS Console (UI) if it doesn't already exist (see [Session 5 README](../Session_5_Terraform_Modules/README.md), goal 2, step 1 for more info).

 2. Copy the `iam-github.tf` from this directory into your backend_support folder.
 You'll need to add a new variable (repo_name) which is referenced in this file.
-This varaible you should provide the default value of the name of your GitHub repository and include the owner (for example OWNER/REPOSITORY).
+This variable you should provide the default value of the name of your GitHub repository and include the owner (for example OWNER/REPOSITORY).
 This GitHub IAM role is a new pre-requisite to enable you to use GitHub Actions with OIDC.
 As we've now changed the purpose of this directory (backend_support), it's not just used for creating remote state management but also for creating the GitHub IAM role, we should rename it appropriately.
 Please rename the backend_support folder to tf_prerequisites.

-3. Log in to AWS, go to IAM and view 'identity providers' and if there is **NOT** an entry for 'token.actions.githubusercontent.com' then the code in `iam-github.tf` doesn't need to be changed, if it does exist then change the local variable on line 2 `gihub_oidc_already_exists` to `true`.
+3. Log in to AWS, go to IAM and view 'identity providers' and if there is **NOT** an entry for 'token.actions.githubusercontent.com' then the code in `iam-github.tf` doesn't need to be changed, if it does exist then change the local variable on line 2 `github_oidc_already_exists` to `true`.
 This will then create the OIDC provider which can only be created once per account.

 4. I would like you to carefully review the permissions granted to the GitHub IAM role.
 I've spent some time trying to make sure it is restricted to as close to least privilege principle.
 This is done using a combination of managed policies like `arn:aws:iam::aws:policy/AmazonECS_FullAccess` as well as explicit permissions.
 Whenever you create and assign IAM permissions you should be wary around using wildcards (*) and restrict it as much as possible to limit the blast radius if a security breach was to occur.